-GRADE OUALITY POINTS MEANING А 4 Excellent - 90 - 100 В 3 Good - 80 - 89 С 2 Satisfactory - 70 - 79 D 1 Passing but not satisfactory - 60 - 69 F 0 Failure - Below 60 W Not applicable - Does not affect GPA Withdrew from a course not later than the date specified in the College calendar as the last day to withdraw from a course with a "W" WP Not applicable - Does not affect GPA Withdrew from a course while still passing after the date specified in the College calendar as the last day to withdraw from a course with a "W" WF Affects GPA as an "F" Withdrew from a course while failing after the date specified in the College calendar as the last day to withdraw from a course with a "W" FA Affects GPA as an "F" Assigned by an instructor at any time during the semester when a student misses more classes than the syllabus or College policy allows.
-FA grades remove the student from the class. Ι Not applicable - Does not affect GPA See paragraph below for explanation of Incomplete NC Not applicable - Does not affect GPA Designates an unsatisfactory level of performance (below 70) in selected classes
+GRADE QUALITY POINTS MEANING

+Α 4 Excellent - 90 - 100

+В 3 Good - 80 - 89

+С 2 Satisfactory - 70 - 79

+D 1 Passing but not satisfactory - 60 -

+69

+F 0 Failure - Below 60

+W Not applicable - Withdrew from a course not later

+Does not affect GPA than the date specified in the

+College calendar as the last day to

+withdraw from a course with a "W"

+WP Not applicable - Withdrew from a course while still

+Does not affect GPA passing after the date specified in

+the College calendar as the last day

+to withdraw from a course with a "W"

+"W"

+WF Affects GPA as an Withdrew from a course while

+"F" failing after the date specified in

+the College calendar as the last day

+to withdraw from a course with a

+"W"

+FA Affects GPA as an Assigned by an instructor at any

+"F" time during the semester when a

+student misses more classes than

+the syllabus or College policy

+allows.
+FA grades remove the

+т Net annlinght student from the class.

+Ι Not applicable - See paragraph below for

+NC Does not affect GPA explanation of Incomplete

+NC Not applicable - Does not affect GPA Designates an unsatisfactory level

+Does not affect GPA of performance (below 70) in selected classes

+selected classes